Zscoob/401Readings/stacks-and-queues.md

 ### Queue Visualization\

-  - The visualization of a Queue is as follows:
+  - The visualization of a Queue is as follows

              Enqueue                                             Dequeue
                  \                                                 /
           ________|_______________________________________________|________